I love Free Software

 — Nicola Jelmorini.

-"I like, support and need "Free Software". it is s fundamental part of the internet as we know it, a basic precondition of a free Internet and even supports in some way the democracy around the world.
-Free Software isn't only a cheap way to get a word-clone.
+"I like, support and need "Free Software".
+It is a fundamental part of the internet as we know it, a basic precondition of a free Internet and even supports in some way the democracy around the world.
+Free Software isn't only a cheap way to get a MS Word clone.
 It is a political statement and even a religion for some developers."

 — Kai Kretschmann